Alphabet Stock Appears To Be Modestly Overvalued

 - By GF Value

 Warning!
-GuruFocus has detected 6 Warning Signs with GOOGL.
+GuruFocus has detected 6 Warning Signs with GOOG.
 Click here to check it out.

 Because Alphabet is relatively overvalued, the long-term return of its stock is likely to be lower than its business growth, which averaged 16.5% over the past three years and is estimated to grow 15.08% annually over the next three to five years.